Red-Ravens/soccer-updater/README.md

 Because I had always intended to use [pythonanywhere](https://wwpythonanywhere.com) to run this script daily, I had to develop a way to use their website which has strict whitelists and blacklists.
 Since US Soccer doesn't currently have an API that provides match info, I used [importio](https://www.import.io/) to build a custom JSON API that also complies with pythonanywhere's whitelist.
 The two links in `SoccerUpdaterImportio.py` return full upcoming match info and full past match info, respectively.

 This has since been deprecated since I got a Rasperry Pi.
-Now, `BeautifulSoup4` is used to parse the US soccer website.
+Now, `BeautifulSoup4` is used to parse the ~~US soccer~~ ESPNFC site for each team.

 #### Making Markdown